brislazaro/VW-prueba/README.md

 yarn install
 ```

-2. Run the `dev` script to start the project
+2. Start the Development server

 ```bash
 // using npm